 DO: Sweat yourself to death in Mayflower Bocawina National Park

 Belize’s nature is gorgeous.
-The low population density of this country means that lots of jungle, pine forest and savannah is protected.
+The low population density of this country means that lots of jungle, pine forests and savannahs are protected.
 I love the national parks and reserves!
 In a country that is notoriously expensive for backpackers, it’s a lovely idea that just 10 Belize dollars ($5) buys you endless kilometres of trails through forests you share with howler monkeys, big cats and hundreds of bird species.

-True, the entrance of many parks are multiple kilometres off the highways, so hard to reach by independent travellers without a car.
+True, the entrance of many parks is multiple kilometres off the highways, so hard to reach for independent travellers without a car.
 But cheapskates like us can start hiking in and try to flag down whichever car passes by.
 We’ve done it many times and have been picked up everywhere, most often by friendly park workers.

 Mayflower Bocawina National Park proved to be no exception.
 It was good that we scored a lift because we needed all our energy for the hike to Antelope Falls.
 The trail started flat but then ran practically vertically upwards.
 We needed ropes to tackle the last part of the trek – we puffed and panted and sweated so much that I wrung out my T-shirt and could probably fill an Olympic pool with what came out.